davidgillies/django_stuff/django_mod_wsgi.md

 5. Obviously change your the apache settings above to match your django stuff.
 6. Launch apache with the httpd.exe (probably just httpd in Mac)
 7. Create a static files folder using python manage collectstatic.
-This collects all your static crap into the STATIC_ROOT as defined in your settings.
+This collects all your static crap into the STATIC_ROOT as defined in your settings e.g

+        STATIC_ROOT = 'U:/Data/show_case/study_manager/sm_project/static'

 8. Next you have to set up an alias in httpd.conf:

         <Directory "U:/Data/show_case/study_manager/sm_project/static">